- If you notice that your USB 3.0 transfer speed is slow, our below tips will surely help you out.

 Some users have said they’ve fixed slow USB 3.0 file transfer rates by disabling Windows Security.
 Check the above steps in order to do that as well.

 4. Select the Better Performance option for your USB drive

-- Users can boost their USB 3.0 drives’ transfer speeds by selecting the Better Performance option.
-To do that, insert the USB stick into one of your PC’s USB 3.0 slot.
+- First of all, insert the USB stick into one of your PC’s USB 3.0 slot.

 - Open the Device Manager window.

 - Right-click your listed USB 3.0 stick to select Properties.

 - Select the Policies tab shown directly below.